knennigtri/aem-permissions-to-jcr-privileges/README.md

-# Sample AEM project template
+# AEM Project to show Permissions helper class

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This helper class, AEMPermissionsToJCRPrivileges, takes in an AEM permission and returns an ArrayList<Privileges> of the JCR Privileges.

+You can test these relationships by using the AEMPermissionServlet

+Below is the full mapping this class does.
+`"READ": ["jcr:read"]`
+`"MODIFY": ["jcr:modifyProperties","jcr:lockManagement","jcr:versionManagement","jcr:removeChildNodes","jcr:removeNode","jcr:addChildNodes","jcr:nodeTypeManagement"]`
+`"CREATE": ["jcr:addChildNodes","jcr:nodeTypeManagement"]`
+`"DELETE": ["jcr:removeChildNodes","jcr:removeNode"]`
+`"READACL": ["jcr:readAccessControl"]`
+`"EDITACL": ["jcr:modifyAccessControl"]`
+`"REPLICATE": ["crx:replicate"]`

 ## Modules

 The main parts of the template are:

 * core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
+* NOT USED ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
-* ui.content: contains sample content using the components from the ui.apps
+* NOT USED ui.content: contains sample content using the components from the ui.apps
-* ui.tests: Java bundle containing JUnit tests that are executed server-side.
+* NOT USED ui.tests: Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
-* ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
+* NOT USED ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution

 ## How to build